1860 Atlantic hurricane season: Hurricane Seven

 The final known storm of the season existed in late October, and followed roughly the same track as Tropical Storm Five, forming in the southwestern Atlantic basin and curving northward between the U.S. and Bermuda.
-Its track is only known between October 20 and October 24, and it was also not recognized until subsequent reanalysis.
+Its track is only known between October 20–24, and it was also not recognized until subsequent reanalysis.
 It was determined to have attained the equivalence of Category 2 hurricane intensity based on reports from many ships.
 Its last data point places it southeast of Nova Scotia early on October 24.
 The hurricane is thought to have only been a threat to shipping interests, and numerous ships encountered dangerous conditions in association with the cyclone.
 A few vessels sustained significant damage: the Gondar experienced winds "with such violence that the top gallant mast was broken off by the cap, the maintopsail was blown to pieces and the ship thrown on her beam ends."